• View of Grand Canyon National Park at sunset from the South Rim

 Tuweep Update

-Tuweep is back to High Clearance RECOMMENDED, its usual condition.
-Please see photo for any clearance concerns.
+Tuweep is at High Clearance REQUIRED, its usual condition.

 There is a HIGH likelihood for multiple flat tires from sharp rocks.
 Travel SLOW to mitigate tire damage.
 Carry multiple spare tires and/or a vehicle air compressor and tire plugs.
 When available, a tow truck runs $1,000-$2,000+.

-Yesterday (Aug 29, 2012), storms were active across the region.
-When possible, travel during the morning hours since storms cycle through in the afternoon and evening.
+When possible, during summer monsoon season travel during the morning hours since storms cycle through in the afternoon and evening.

 Be prepared to spend the night in your vehicle in the event you become stuck.
 Carry sleeping bags, food, and extra water.